-Britain's Hodgkinson claims European 800m gold
+Britain's Hodgkinson storms to European 800m gold

 France's Renelle Lamote took silver ahead of Poland's Anna Wielgosz.

-Fellow Briton Jemma Reekie, the only athlete to attempt to follow Hodgkinson in the closing stages, faded out of the medal places to finish fifth in 2:00.31, as Alex Bell crossed the line sixth (2:00.68) and Ireland's Louise Shanahan was eighth (2:01.64).
+Fellow Briton Jemma Reekie, the only athlete to attempt to follow Hodgkinson in the closing stages, faded out of the medal places to finish fifth in 2:00.31, as Britain's Alex Bell crossed in sixth (2:00.68) and Ireland's Louise Shanahan was eighth (2:01.64).

-"I think you can tell I was very happy to come here and finally get on top of the podium," Hodgkinson told BBC Sport.
+"I think you can tell I was very happy to come here and finally get on top of the podium," said Hodgkinson, who pointed to the sky with a beaming smile as she crossed the finish line.

 "There is a great team around me that has helped me all season.
 It has been a hard year mentally but we've made it to the end with a gold and two silvers, so I'm really happy."

-Asked how she has refocused after each championship, Hodgkinson said her desire for gold has driving her.
+Asked how she has refocused after each championship, Hodgkinson said her desire for gold has driven her.

 "Trying to get that gold definitely helped," she said.
 "I think it's just about trying to forget and move on from it.
 Now I can go home with three medals, I couldn't be happier.